backdrop-ops/backdrop-docker/README.md

 docker ps
 ```

-The resulting listing should include TWO (2) docker containers, one for the database server (mysql), one for the CMS (backdrop).
+The resulting listing should include TWO (2) docker containers, one for the database server (db), one for the CMS (backdrop).

 ## How to access the docker-based backdrop runtime environment
 Accessing the docker container may be accomplished with the following command: